 - Start your application here: Apply ONLINE

 - You will need to “Register” if you are a new applicant or “login” if you have already created a profile.

-- After completing your profile, select MCTRRMHSC under the Institute of Medical Science as your Degree Program of Study (Degree POSt).
+- After completing your profile, select LMTRRMHSC under the Laboratory Medicine and Pathobiology as your Degree Program of Study (Degree POSt)

 YOU WILL NEED…

 - Language test scores (if your primary language is not English).

 - Letter of Intent (1-2 pages / 500 words)

 - Updated CV

 - (Translated) Academic transcripts

 - 3 Referees